Judefabi/unictestfrontendjude/README.md

 ## CI/CD Deployment

 The app is deployed using Github Actions CI/CD on Vercel.
-The current live version can be found here: [text](https://unictestfrontendjude.vercel.app/dashboard)
+The current live version can be found here: [App demo](https://unictestfrontendjude.vercel.app/dashboard)

 ## Usage